A Deep Dive into Japan’s Love Affair with the Bean

 - Specialty cafés like Koffee Mameya Kakeru or Onibus Coffee, known for single-origin beans and expert pour-over.

-- Themed cafés, ranging from anime-inspired venues to nature-filled, zen-like spaces.
+- Themed cafés, ranging from anime-inspired venues to zen-like spaces.

 Regional and Seasonal Specialties